 Buffer size options in Logic Pro X.

 When organizing and mixing pre-recorded songs, you need to utilize the processing capacity of your computer fully.
-Since mixing tracks requires the use of various types of plugins, which takes an extra toll on your computer, you need to regulate your buffer volume to a higher one.
+Since mixing tracks requires the use of various types of plugins, which take an extra toll on your computer, you need to regulate your buffer volume to a higher one.

 There is no such thing as a right or wrong way to adjust your buffer volume, especially since it really depends on your computer’s specs and what works for you.